ouraniakapsala/ouraniakapsala/README.md

 * Handled the API Integration, connecting the application with RESTful APIs to extract geospatial data and dynamically display locations using interactive map markers.

 #### ⚖️ +NOMOS: Legal Text Analytics
-*Python, Data Analysis, Algorithm Design*
+*Python, Junior Data Analysis, Algorithm Design*
 * Participated in the data preparation, cleaning, organization, and preprocessing of legal texts.
-* Contributed to designing and developing algorithms for automatically finding and matching relevant records, as well as designing a tool for displaying these records.
 * Programmed applications for extracting features from texts and researched techniques for organizing thematic categories.

 #### 🦅 AMVRADIA: Avian Flu Monitoring